ElmoDFGD/ElmoRim/README.md

 ## Installation

-Installing ElmoRim is easy, especially if you have Nexus Premium account.
+Installing ElmoRim is easy and, especially if you have Nexus Premium account.

 ### Pre-Installation